- Home

 - Enrol and be accepted into one of the programmes aligned with Te Ara o Tākitimu.

-- Once accepted, the Te Ara o Tākitimu Co-ordinator will make contact with you to organise a meeting.
+- Once accepted, the Te Ara o Tākitimu team will contact you to organise a meeting.

 Contact: